 Competent persons are often referred to in Electricity at Work Regulations and the Health and Safety at Work Regulations, but who is 'competent'?
 For the purposes of the Act, a competent person is anyone who has the necessary technical skills, training and expertise to safely carry out the particular activity.
 Therefore, a competent person dealing with a hazardous situation reduces the risk.
-The 3rd Amendment to the 17th Edition of the IET Regulations has chosen not to use the word 'competent person' in the IET Regulations, replacing it with the more specific definitions of skilled (electrically) or instructed (electrically) persons.
+The 18th Edition of the IET Regulations has chosen not to use the word 'competent person' in the IET Regulations, replacing it with the more specific definitions of skilled person (electrically) or instructed person (electrically) persons.